Act of Abjuration: Aftermath

 The Act of Abjuration did not solve the problem of authority in the Low Countries.
-Philip did not recognise the Act, nor the sovereignty of the Duke of Anjou, while he had already outlawed William of Orange and put a price on his head.
+Philip, of course, did not recognise the Act, nor the sovereignty of the Duke of Anjou; while he had already outlawed William of Orange and put a price on his head.
 Many magistrates refused to take the new oath and preferred to resign from their offices, thus changing the political makeup of many rebellious cities in the Netherlands, strengthening the radicals.
 At the same time, the States-General had their own claim for authority, as indeed did William as their representative in most provinces, while Anjou was left as a sort of empty figure-head.
 The latter was not satisfied with his limited powers and made an attempt to subjugate a number of cities, including Antwerp.
 His assault on the latter, known as the French Fury, led to a humiliating repulse and greatly discredited the Duke.

 This caused the States General to start looking for a different sovereign.
 After a first attempt to interest Elizabeth I of England in assuming sovereignty did not succeed, William the Silent was asked to assume the "vacant" title of Count of Holland, but he was assassinated in 1584, before the arrangements could be finalised.
 After the Treaty of Nonsuch Elizabeth agreed to send aid to the Dutch rebels as their protector, though without assuming sovereignty.
 Under the provisions of the treaty, Robert Dudley, 1st Earl of Leicester was appointed Governor-General of the Netherlands.
 However, like the "reign" of the Duke of Anjou, this proved to be a disappointment.
-After Leicester's departure in 1587, and given what the British historian John Huxtable Elliott called “the slow decline of the monarchical idea, in the face of repeated failures”, the States General decided to assume sovereignty themselves, thereby making the seven United Provinces a republic.
+After Leicester's departure in 1587, and given what the British historian John Huxtable Elliott called "the slow decline of the monarchical idea, in the face of repeated failures", the States General decided to assume sovereignty themselves, thereby making the seven United Provinces a republic.